Tuesday, January 23, 2018

 As the project manager for the Narcissus Project, it is very exciting and humbling, to receive so many donations from so many different people, families, non-profit organizations, and grantors with the common goal of helping to raise the money necessary to continue the work to restore the only surviving Portland-Lewiston Interurban, the Narcissus.
 Let's keep it going 😀

-Thank you to everyone that has helped Narcissus to this point.
+Thank you to everyone who has helped Narcissus to this point.
 We still need to continue to collectively spread the word about the project.
 I encourage you to invite others to join the effort to bring this beauty back into being the majestic, elegant, operating representative of Maine's premier electric interurban railway.

-One way to explain what the Narcissus Project is about is by sharing the posts from the Narcissus project blog: www.narcissus1912.blogspot.com
+One way to explain what the Narcissus Project is about is by sharing the posts from the Narcissus Project blog: www.narcissus1912.blogspot.com

 Lots of folks find the posts very interesting.